Quella0303/xihe0819_9103/README.md

 - **ChatGPT** ：I used ChatGPT as a brainstorming and technical support tool.
 Specifically, I:
 Sought guidance on how to combine Perlin noise with user interaction (e.g., triggering effects when mouse is nearby).
 Received assistance formatting this README and references into a more academic and professional structure.
-I adapted and rewrote all code and descriptions myself.All the code was written by myself.
+I wrote all code and descriptions myself.
 - **p5.js** (https://p5js.org)

 ---